Knowledge Distillation with Deep Supervision: Experiment

 \subsection{Comparison with Deep Supervision Methods}

-We also compare with three popular deep supervision methods that give supervisory signals for shallow layers similarly.
-DSN \cite{Lee2015Depply} uses ground-truth labels while BYOT \cite{Zhang2019BYOT} and DKS \cite{Sun2019Deeply} use outputs of the student own layer as supervisory signals.
-Different from them, we use predictions from a pre-trained teacher model as supervisory signals.
+We also compare with four popular deep supervision methods that give supervisory signals for shallow layers similarly.The compared methods are as follows: \begin{itemize} \item DSN \cite{Lee2015Depply}: the original DS method that takes ground-truth labels as supervisory signals for shallow layers. \item BYOT \cite{Zhang2019BYOT}: a self-distillation DS method that mainly makes shallow layers learn class predictions and feature maps of the student's own last layer. \item DKS \cite{Sun2019Deeply}: a self-distillation DS method that enable each layer pair to learn class predictions from each other. \item DCM \cite{yao2020knowledge}: an online distillation DS method that utilizes class predictions of a peer network to supervise shallow layers by dense cross-layer transfer. \end{itemize}

-Our DSKD achieves considerable performance improvement over these previous works.
-Experimental results in Table~\ref{table:compare} show that teacher knowledge provides better guidance to improve the student generalization ability than ground-truth labels (compared to DSN \cite{Lee2015Depply} and verified in section~\ref{sec:ablation}) and student's own knowledge (compared to BYOT \cite{Zhang2019BYOT} and DKS \cite{Sun2019Deeply}).
-Additionally, we also find that BYOT sometimes performs worse than the student model itself.
-This indicates that the knowledge learned in the early student training period may be very noisy, and supplying it for shallow layers would result in a negative impact on the final performance.
+{\bf Results on CIFAR-100.} As shown in Table~\ref{table: compare_deeply_cifar100}, our method outperforms all other methods by a large margin.
+Our method exceeds DSN, BYOT, DKS and DCM with 3.33\%, 3.49\%, 2.58\% and 1.77\% average improvement respectively.
+We believe that teacher knowledge provides better guidance to improve the student generalization ability than ground-truth labels (compared to DSN and verified in section~\ref{sec:ablation}), student's own knowledge (compared to BYOT and DKS) and peer knowledge (compared to DCM).

+{\bf Results on TinyImageNet.} As shown in Table~\ref{table: compare_deeply_tiny}, our method also outperforms all other methods by a larger margin on such a challenging dataset.
+Our method exceeds DSN, BYOT, DKS and DCM with 4.55\%, 5.00\%, 3.36\% and 2.84\% average improvement respectively.
+We even observe that all competitors sometimes performs worse than the student model itself.
+This indicates that the knowledge learned in the early student training period may be very noisy, and supplying it for shallow layers would result in a negative impact on the final performance, and hard labels, i.e., ground-truth labels, may inhibit generalization ability of the student.

-\subsection{Impact of shallow layer loss}
+\subsection{Impact of Shallow Layer Loss}

-We further take ``ResNet32x4 \& ResNet8x4" as an example to verify the impact of our proposed shallow layer loss.
-Since the ResNet-series model for CIFAR-100 contains three building blocks \cite{He2016Deep}, we treat outputs of the first two blocks as the possible position for adding our shallow layer loss $\mathcal{L}_{{KD}_{shallow}}$ and $\mathcal{L}_{{Fea}_{shallow}}$.
+We further take ``ResNet32x4 \& ShuffleNetV2" as an example to verify the impact of our proposed shallow layer loss.
+Since the ShuffleNetV2 model for CIFAR-100 contains three building blocks \cite{Ma2018shufflenv2}, we treat outputs of the first two blocks as the possible position for adding our shallow layer loss $\mathcal{L}_{{KD}_{shallow}}$ and $\mathcal{L}_{{Fea}_{shallow}}$.